GauravHaldar3804/Virtual-Painter/README.md

 ## Usage

 1. Clone or download the repository.
-2. Install the required libraries: `pip install opencv-python`
+2. Install the required libraries: `pip install opencv-python`,`pip install mediapipe`
-3. Ensure you have the `handtrackingmodule.py` file in the same directory as your main script.
+4. Ensure you have the `handtrackingmodule.py` file in the same directory as your main script.
-4. Run the `main.py` script.
+5. Run the `main.py` script.

 ## Code Overview